nok/onedollar-unistroke-coffee/README.md

 # OneDollar-CoffeeScript

-Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, for [jQuery](http://jquery.com/).
+Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, for JavaScript and [jQuery](http://jquery.com/).

 ## About